 In the Early Years Foundations Stage (EYFS), children learn about the concept of male and female and about how young animals grow and develop.
-They will also discuss how to keep themselves clean and healthy, in addition they will be taught how to keep themselves safe by understanding appropriate body boundaries (like closing doors when going to the toilet, keeping their private areas private etc).
-To support staff when teaching children about body boundaries, they use the NSPCC materials.
+They will also discuss how to keep themselves clean and healthy as well as when to recognise how to keep themselves safe by understanding appropriate body boundaries.
 During their time in the EYFS children will develop skills to form positive relationships and think about relationships with others.
 This will link to different types of families and how we should respect each other.
-PSED is a prime area in EYFS; it focuses on these 3 areas: self-regulation, managing self and managing relations.